 - 14.17 All workers using their own private vehicles on behalf of the Council shall maintain appropriate insurance cover for business use. - 14.18 The Council has access to a stock of pool cars, which are available to all employees.
-Please refer to the travel guidance notes for further information. - 15.0 Internal Controls / Assurance and Powers - 15.1 Under Article 11 of the Constitution (contained within Part 2 Articles of the Constitution) Chapter G1 (Role of Officers and Management Structure), the Service Director of Legal and Governance is designated as the 'Monitoring Officer' whose functions include: - (a) Ensuring lawfulness and fairness of decision making in consultation with the Head of Paid Service (Chief Executive) and Section 151 Officer. - (b) Advising whether decisions are within budget and policy framework. - (c) Provide advice on the scope of powers and authority to take decisions, including matters of financial impropriety and probity. - 16.0 Purchasing of Goods / Works / Services in ERP Gold
+Please refer to the travel guidance notes for further information. - 15.0 Internal Controls / Assurance and Powers - 15.1 Under Article 11 of the Constitution (contained within Part 2 Articles of the Constitution) the Service Director of Legal and Governance is designated as the 'Monitoring Officer' whose functions include: - (a) Ensuring lawfulness and fairness of decision making in consultation with the Head of Paid Service (Chief Executive) and Section 151 Officer. - (b) Advising whether decisions are within budget and policy framework. - (c) Provide advice on the scope of powers and authority to take decisions, including matters of financial impropriety and probity. - 16.0 Purchasing of Goods / Works / Services in ERP Gold